eaglelinuxplatform/calixto-rz-flashwriter/README.md

 >
 ```

-## 4. How to build the RZ/G2L flash writer
+## 4. How to build the calixto-rz flash writer

-This chapter is described how to build the RZ/G2L flash writer.
+This chapter is described how to build the calixto-rz flash writer.
 Command is executed in the user's home directory (~ /).

 ### 4.1.
 Prepare the compiler